07947613070

 Thankfully, it is extremely rare, and if photography is important to you, I would seriously reconsider your choice of wedding venue.
 I have never encountered this in a civil marriage, and thankfully, only once in a church.

-The following photos all demonstrate the above points and illustrate how photography can be slightly different as a result.
+The following photos demonstrate the above points and illustrate how photography can differ slightly.

 Overview of church wedding in Caerphilly - couple and congregation singing

 Many churches ban the use of artificial light, including flash.
-This shouldn’t be too much of a problem, and my camera coped with this admirably.
+This shouldn’t be too much of a problem; my camera coped with this admirably.

 Guests filming couple on mobile phones at wedding ceremony in Islington Town Hall, London

 Guests will invariably take photos of the ceremony when allowed.
-I embrace this and include it in some photos to add a fun element.
+I embrace this and include it in some pictures to add a fun element.
 After all, it is part of your day!

 The bride and groom smiling with videographer guest in background at Southwark Town Hall

-Again, I purposefully included the videographer here as he was a close friend of Danielle and Mitchell.
-His obvious happiness compliments the couple’s…
+I purposefully included the videographer here as he was a close friend of Danielle and Mitchell.
+His evident happiness compliments the couple’s…

 The grooms smiling at exchange of rings during their Southwark wedding, London